SamPorter1984/Aletheo/raid wallet/release/README.md

-This version is only for browsers based on Firefox.
+This version is only for browsers based on Firefox*

-1.download latest .xpi file, easier to do this with Firefox.
+1.download latest .xpi file 0.1.1, easier to do this with Firefox.

 2.install the extension(click on it when you have Firefox installed, if you didn't do this with Firefox in first step)